What plants are good for bonsai

 Ficus Ficus trees are tropical plants that are well-suited for indoor bonsai.
 They have small leaves and aerial roots that can be trained to cascade down.
 Ficus bonsai trees require regular pruning and watering to maintain their health and shape.

-See also How to measure out soil mixtures for bonsai for bonsai
+See also How to keep indoor bonsai

 These are just a few examples of the best plants for bonsai.
 Ultimately, the choice of plant will depend on your personal preference and the growing conditions available to you.